renaudwangler/ib-labs/msms030fr/lab11e1.md

 ## Task 2 - View reports in the Microsoft 365  admin center

 1. On **LON-CL1** you should still be logged in as the **Administrator** from the prior lab exercise.
-In your Edge browser, you should also be logged into Microsoft 365 as Holly Dickson.
+In your Edge browser, you should also be logged into Microsoft 365 as Dominique Skyetson.
 1. In the **Microsoft 365  admin center**, in the left-hand navigation pane, select **Reports**.
 Note that as of this writing there are only 2 reports listed in this group.
 Select each of the reports to view information related to it.
 1. Microsoft 365 includes a variety of additional reports, which can be found in the portals to which they apply.
 For example:
 	- Security reports are included in the Reports dashboard in the Defender portal.
 In the **Microsoft 365 admin center**, under the **Admin centers** group, select **Security**.
 This opens the **Microsoft Defender** portal.
 In the navigation pane select **Reports**.